Aminsinichi/wearable-hrv/paper/paper.md

 ![An example of the radar plot at the group level, illustrating a comparison between a criterion device and a specified device for `pnni_50`, `rmssd`, `sdnss` (all distinct extracted features for HRV), and mean heart rate (`mean_hr`).
 Utilizing the `Device` and `Condition` widgets facilitates easy transitioning between a multitude of devices and conditions.](radar_plot.png)

 The culmination of the group pipeline involves the main statistical analyses — regression analysis, ICC, and Bland-Altman analysis — enabled by the `regression_analysis`, `icc_analysis`, and `blandaltman_analysis` functions, respectively.
-These are complemented by their corresponding plotting functions, allowing for a detailed and visual validation of the wearable devices against the criterion device.
+These are complemented by their corresponding plotting functions, which can be used to make decisions about device validity, or included in a publication.

 # Acknowledgements

-We acknowledge contribution from Dr. Denise J. van der Mee and advices from Dr. Marco Altini.
+This study is an output of the ALIVE project (Improving Adolescent mentaL health by reducing the Impact of PoVErty).
+This work was supported by the Wellcome Trust [221940/Z/20/Z].
+We acknowledge contribution from Dr. Denise J. van der Mee and advice from Dr. Marco Altini.

 # References